-Marymount California University adheres closely to the guidelines established by the Family Educational Rights and Privacy Act, a federal legislation established to regulate access and maintenance of student educational records.
+Marymount California University adheres to the guidelines established by the Family Educational Rights and Privacy Act (FERPA), a federal law that controls the confidentiality of, and access to, student education records.

 The Family Educational Rights and Privacy Act affords eligible students certain rights with respect to their education records.
 Educational records generally include, with certain exceptions, all records maintained in any medium, which can identify the student.
 It is important to note that once a student has turned 18 or is enrolled in a higher education institution, parents, spouses and significant others have no inherent right to access student educational records.